How does this school stack up?

 Who are Harvard University's Most influential alumni?

-Harvard University's most influential alumni faculty include professors and professionals in the fields of Criminal Justice, Chemistry, and Political Science.
+Harvard University's most influential alumni faculty include professors and professionals in the fields of Biology, Literature, and Law.
 Harvard University’s most academically influential people include William James, Stephen Jay Gould, and Noam Chomsky.